lheisey/beautiful-gardens/README.md

 * CSS Autoprefixing
 * Sitewide CSS and JavaScript output to single files
 * CSS and JavaScript file minification
+* Choose Bootstrap CSS and JavaScript components to use in project
 * Supports using certain CSS and JavaScript files only on specific pages
 * Watch for file changes to recompile
 * Live reload browser with BrowserSync